Might and Magic Chess Royale

 ► Lich ◄

 Lich is an epic Mage unit from the Necropolis faction.
 Lich is Summoner who can summon 5 ghostly minions which can completely change the balance of the battle.
 Lich’s summoning ability is very powerful in many ways.
-It boosts your damage output and summons draw out the attention of enemy units from members of your team.
+It boosts your damage output while summons draws out the attention of enemy units from members of your team.
 Lich is also a ranged damage dealer who can attack enemies 4 cells away causing massive damage with each hit.
 Its Attack Speed is not very fast but Lich strikes so hard that it can kill some common units with just a few hits.
-Lich can endure long enough with its defensive stats but truth to be told those stats are not higher than Zealot’s stats even Zealot is only epic units.
+Lich can endure long enough with its defensive stats but truth to be told those stats are not higher than Zealot’s stats even Zealot is only a rare unit.
 As a Necropolis unit Lich can be part of a very useful Necropolis buff along with Vampire and Bone Dragon (Ghost is not advisable addition in any team).
 There is a high possibility that you acquire the most powerful Assassin/Guardian/Haven/Necropolis combo if you survive long enough to recruit desired units.

 ► Justicar ◄